Programs for teachers

 The Melbourne Declaration on Educational Goals for Young Australians recognises the fundamental role that education plays in building a society that is “cohesive and culturally diverse, and that values Australia’s Indigenous cultures”.
 The Jewish Museum of Australia is dedicated to contributing to and supporting this visionary goal.

 Designed to support the ethical capability unit within the new Victorian Curriculum, this program helps teachers introduce students to different religions and world views.
 A range of relevant precepts are also introduced, which can include those from the five most common religions, along with a secular world view representation of humanism and rationalism.

-Next session runs on Thursday 10 August 1 to 4.30pm.
+2019 dates coming soon – watch this space.
 Join us to learn about Passover and the traditions associated with it.
 Taste the unleavened bread, hear the traditional rendition of the four questions, and be guided through the steps of the Passover feast (Seder).
-This program is accredited by the Catholic Education Office of Melbourne - 3.5 hours Category C
+This program is accredited by the Catholic Education Office of Melbourne - 3.5 hours Category C.